Covid-19 funding bid gains support

 “I think it is to help compete against that,” he said.

-Hutchinson said in a letter dated Wednesday to the committee that he supports the Human Services Department's request for $50 million for hospitals and nursing homes because of the current surge in covid-19 cases.
+Hutchinson said Wednesday he supports the Human Services Department’s request for $50 million for hospitals and nursing homes because of the current surge in covid-19 cases.

-"As you are aware, it is vital to maintain the resources and capacity for our health care facilities to address the increased volume of COVID-19 cases in our state," the Republican governor wrote.
+“As you are aware, it is vital to maintain the resources and capacity for our health care facilities to address the increased volume of covid-19 cases in our state,” he said.

 In his letter, Hutchinson also asked the steering committee “to set aside the $50 million that was previously recommended for the unemployment insurance trust fund so that it can be considered at a later date.”

-The CARES Act steering committee consists of nine Hutchinson administration officials and six state lawmakers.
+The CARES Act committee consists of nine Hutchinson administration officials and six state lawmakers.

 The $50 million, coupled with $165 million in relief funds previously transferred to the unemployment insurance trust fund, is aimed at preventing employers from being charged higher rates for unemployment insurance next year because of more than $200 million in claims from the second quarter of this year, according to department officials.